yorkxin/vscode-coffeescript-support/README.md

 ### Supported

-- [x] Syntax check on save
+- :ballot_box_with_check: Syntax check on save
-- [x] Show all Symbol Definitions Within a Document ("Go to symbol in file" command)
+- :ballot_box_with_check: Show all Symbol Definitions Within a Document ("Go to symbol in file" command)

 ### Planned

-- [ ] Show completion proposals
+- Show completion proposals
-- [ ] Show all All Symbol Definitions in Workspace ("Go to symbol in workspace" command)
+- Show all All Symbol Definitions in Workspace ("Go to symbol in workspace" command)
-- [ ] Show definition of a symbol
+- Show definition of a symbol
-- [ ] Help with function signatures
+- Help with function signatures

 Low priority

-- [ ] Highlight All Occurrences of a Symbol in a Document
+- Highlight All Occurrences of a Symbol in a Document
-- [ ] Show hover box of a symbol
+- Show hover box of a symbol

 Note: features are described on [Visual Studio Code Language Extension Guidelines](https://code.visualstudio.com/docs/extensionAPI/language-support) page.